A further three organisations have secured Small Charities Challenge Fund grants

 Agriculture project (in Ghana)

-Lorna Young Foundation’s 18-month long project is also being delivered in Ghana and is expected to provide training and resources to smallholder farmers through radio.
+Lorna Young Foundation’s (link to charity’s website, opens in a new window) 18-month long project is also being delivered in Ghana and is expected to provide training and resources to smallholder farmers through radio.

 Education project (in Lebanon)

 Mosaik Education’s (link to charity’s website, opens in a new window) 18-month project ‘Dardachat Lebanon Expansion’ will support young Syrian refugees in Lebanon to access tertiary education and enable them to reach their potential.
 It will provide digital and face-to-face psychosocial support to the refugees and establish peer-to-peer mentorship between existing and prospective Syrian students.